GitBoatyy/maxONS/README.md

 # maxONS

-webapp for training purposes on the 737 max ONS system
+webapp for training purposes on the 737 max OMF system